nanne007/AIPs/aips/aip-61.md

 Transaction signatures for keyless accounts involve verifying an OIDC signature.
 This requires that validators **agree on the latest JWKs** (i.e., public keys) of the OIDC provider, which are periodically-updated at a provider-specific **OpenID configuration URL**.

-The design and implementation of JWK consensus is outside the scope of this AIP, but here we highlight some of its key properties:
+The design and implementation of JWK consensus is described in [AIP-67](/aips/aip-67), but here we highlight some of its key properties:

 - The validators will frequently scan for JWK changes at every supported provider’s **OpenID configuration URL**
 - When a change is detected by a validator, that validator will propose the change via a one-shot consensus mechanism